Educational Advocacy Program

 If formal legal assistance is needed, we will provide a list of Educational Attorneys who can help.

-* Call our office for a free one hour consultation and/or intake.
+* Call our office for a short, fifteen minute consultation and/or intake.

 * You will be asked to sign paperwork so that we can request information from schools, clinics, and psychologist, etc.